metalama/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ## Converting compile-time values to run-time values

-You can utilize `meta.RunTime(expression)` to convert the result of a compile-time expression into a run-time value.
+You can utilize `meta.RunTime(expression)` to convert the result of a compile-time expression into a run-time expression.
 The compile-time expression will be evaluated at compile time, and its value will be converted into syntax representing that value.
 Conversions are possible for the following compile-time types:

 - Literals;
 - Enum values;